Action Items: Definition, Benefits, How to Make Them

 A unique reference will help you when checking your list of action items.
 The number will make sure that you can find the item and determine whether it has been completed.
 The reference also makes things easier for the team.
 When you send them the number, it will be easier for them to check the action item.

-Next to open and closed, an action item can also have other statuses such as, in progress, in review, canceled, delegated, approved, or rejected.
+Next to open and closed, an action item can also have other statuses such as, in progress, in review, cancelled, delegated, approved, or rejected.
 It all depends on what you need to make the task better.
 Make sure your statuses make the definition of your action item clear.

 When defining your action items, you can set a priority if two or more tasks are due at around the same time.
 This way you make sure that the most important task will be completed first and check if there is still time to complete other tasks.